dugemkakek/hlbot-confluence-trader/README.md

    per-day limit.** `risk.max_daily_trades: 20` is configured
-   but the daily counter doesn't reset at midnight UTC — it resets on first trade of a new day, which means a 24-hour window starting at 3am could be missed.
+   but the daily counter doesn't reset at midnight UTC — it resets on first trade of a new day, which means a 24-hour window starting at an off-hour could be missed.
 Fix: explicit midnight-UTC reset in `paper_executor.py`.

 4. **WebSocket reconnects drop orderbook state.** When the Hyperliquid WS reconnects, the executor's `_orderbooks`